ShwetaBSwami/media-query-generator/README.md

 # Media Query Generator

-Media Query Generator is a tool that helps you automatically generate media queries for mobile and tablet devices from your CSS files.
+Media Query Generator is a tool that helps you automatically generate media queries for all devices from your CSS files.
 This package includes a CLI (Command Line Interface) to easily specify your input and output files.

 ## Features

+- Small size and no dependencies
-- Generate media queries for mobile and tablet devices
+- Generate media queries for devices
 - Simple CLI for easy integration
 - Supports custom input and output CSS files